microsoft/debug-adapter-protocol/specification.md

 The request suspends the debuggee.

-The debug adapter first sends the response and then a 'stopped' event (with reason 'pause') after the thread has been paused successfully.
+The debug adapter first sends the response and then a `stopped` event (with reason `pause`) after the thread has been paused successfully.

 ```typescript
 interface PauseRequest extends Request {